MicrosoftDocs/visualstudio-docs/docs/python/quickstart-05-python-visual-studio-open-folder.md

 1. Run the code by selecting **Debug** > **Start without Debugging** or use the keyboard shortcut **Ctrl**+**F5**.
 You can also select the solid play arrow next to the Startup Item name on the Visual Studio toolbar.
 This option runs the code in the Visual Studio **Debugger**.

+   ::: moniker range=">=vs-2022"

    For all of these start methods, Visual Studio detects that your Startup Item is a Python file and automatically runs the code in the default Python environment.
-The current environment is shown to the right of the Startup Item name on the toolbar:
+The current environment is shown to the right of the Startup Item name on the toolbar.
+In the following example, the current environment is **Python 3.11 (64-bit)**:

-   ::: moniker range=">=vs-2022"

    :::image type="content" source="media/quickstart-open-folder/vs-2022/start-debug-from-toolbar.png" alt-text="Screenshot that shows how to start the program with debugging by using the solid play arrow on the Visual Studio 2022 toolbar." border="false" lightbox="media/quickstart-open-folder/vs-2022/start-debug-from-toolbar.png":::

    ::: moniker-end
    ::: moniker range="<=vs-2019"

+   For all of these start methods, Visual Studio detects that your Startup Item is a Python file and automatically runs the code in the default Python environment.
+The current environment is shown to the right of the Startup Item name on the toolbar.
+In the following example, the current environment is **Python 3.6 (32-bit)**:

    :::image type="content" source="media/quickstart-open-folder/start-debug-from-toolbar.png" alt-text="Screenshot that shows how to start the program with debugging by using the solid play arrow on the Visual Studio." lightbox="media/quickstart-open-folder/start-debug-from-toolbar.png":::